Clarrie Hearn: Essendon (VFL)

 Hearn spent his early career at Essendon as a defender, mostly at half-back.
 Despite having managed just two goals from his 31 appearances coming into the 1931 VFL season, Hearn was given a role up forward and kicked 31 goals for the year, 24 of them over five consecutive games.
-He was used both as a forward and a back for the rest of his time up the club.
+He was used both as a forward and a back for the rest of his time at the club.
 He kicked seven goals as a full-forward twice: against Fitzroy in 1932 and Hawthorn in 1935.

 VFL Tribunal

 Footscray's Alby Morrison and Essendon's Hearn were both reported after the 5 May 1934 match between Essendon and Footscray, at Windy Hill for "unseemly conduct": Morrison was charged with striking Hearn, and Hearn was charged with striking Morrison in retaliation.